sagemath/trac_to_gh/Issue 4898.md

 # Issue 4898: [with patch; needs review] Add style and labels to contour_plot()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4898

 Original creator: abergeron